TasS-RV/4B25-CW3/README.md

 ---

 ## 🌲 Function Call Tree
-Refer to the flowchart for a brief summary of the operaation of each function - this call tree is better used to understand the inheritance between function calls and order of processing.
+Refer to the flowchart for a brief summary of the operaation of each function - this call tree is better used to understand the nesting between function calls and order of processing.
 All these files can be found in ```/src/boot/ksdk1.1.0``` - in order to burn the 'export' ready firmwware onto the KL03Z, the executable is located in: ```build/ksdk1.1/work/demos/Warp/armgcc/Warp/release/Warp.srec```.
 ```text
 boot.c